IB Business Guide What Is A Business?

 Being Your Own Boss: No more asking permission to go to the loo or getting weird looks for arriving at 10:30am.
 Though stats say: you'll probably work more hours than before.

-Following Your Passion: Some people are so obsessed with something that they turn it into a business.
+Following Your Passion: Some people are so obsessed with something they love so much that they turn it into a business.
 Like that bloke who started Brewdog because he was fed up with boring beer.

 Spotting Opportunities: Remember when everyone was stuck inside during lockdown?
-Some genius started selling jigsaw puzzles online and made an absolute fortune.
+A lot of people wasted their time but at the same time, some genius started selling jigsaw puzzles online and made an absolute fortune.

 Family Tradition: The Walton family didn't just accidentally end up owning Walmart.
 Sometimes business runs in the blood.